-The voucher is valid for a period of at least sixty calendar days from the date of issuance.
-The family must submit a Request for Approval of the Tenancy and Lease within the sixty-day period unless an extension has been granted by the PHA.
+The voucher is valid for a period of at least sixty and not more than one hundred twenty calendar days from the date of issuance.
+The family must submit a Request for Approval of the Tenancy and Lease within the sixty-day or one hundred twenty-day period unless an extension has been granted by the PHA.